-UGI PennEast, LLC and four other members comprising wholly-owned subsidiaries of Southern Company, New Jersey Resources, South Jersey Industries, and Enbridge, Inc., each hold a 20% membership interest in PennEast.
+PennEast.
+UGI PennEast, LLC and four other members comprising wholly owned subsidiaries of Southern Company, New Jersey Resources, South Jersey Industries, and Enbridge, Inc., each hold a 20% membership interest in PennEast.
 In September 2019, a panel of the U.S. Court of Appeals for the Third Circuit ruled that New Jersey's Eleventh Amendment immunity barred PennEast from bringing an eminent domain lawsuit in federal court, under the Natural Gas Act, against New Jersey or its agencies.
-PennEast also filed a petition for declaratory order with the FERC regarding interpretation of the Natural Gas Act; the FERC issued an order favorable to PennEast's position on January 30, 2020.
-PennEast filed a petition for a writ of certiorari to seek U.S. Supreme Court review of the Third Circuit decision on February 18, 2020.
-On June 29, 2020, the U.S. Supreme Court invited the U.S. Solicitor General to file a brief in the case expressing the views of the U.S. On December 9, 2020, the U.S. Supreme Court issued an order granting PennEast's petition for a writ of certiorari.
+PennEast filed a petition for declaratory order with the FERC regarding interpretation of the Natural Gas Act; the FERC issued an order favorable to PennEast's position on January 30, 2020.
+PennEast also filed a petition for a writ of certiorari to seek U.S. Supreme Court review of the Third Circuit decision on February 18, 2020.
 On February 3, 2021, the U.S. Supreme Court issued an order granting PennEast's petition for a writ of certiorari.
-The case will be set for argument in the April 2021 argument session.
+The case was argued before the U.S. Supreme Court on April 28, 2021.
 The ultimate outcome of these matters cannot be determined at this time, and could result in delays, additional costs, or the inability to move forward with the project, resulting in an impairment of all or a portion of our investment in PennEast.